AI Cost Control

 Public content explains the principle.
 Detailed delivery methods stay internal.

-A focused conversation can clarify where AI capability is useful, where simpler automation is enough and how cost should be measured before scaling.
+A focused conversation can clarify where AI capability is useful, where simpler automation is enough and which cost signals should be measured before scaling.

 Measure value and cost before expanding.